Deepali2/SERN-FULLSTACK-groceryList/README.md

 # fullstack-review
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a full stack application using React, NodeJS/Express, mySQL, axios.
+It renders a grocery list that can be appended and modified.